 Stockton Golf and Country Club was established in 1914 by a group of local citizens when there were only three golf courses in California.
-The clubhouse was an elegant building that sat overlooking the channel, and soon SG & CC became known for it's charm and grace.
-The building of the new golf and country club caused interest to spread like wildfire.
+The clubhouse was an elegant building that sat overlooking the channel, and soon Stockton Golf & Country Club became known for it's charm and grace, and interest to spread like wildfire.

 In the late 1920's, a magnificent eighteen-hole, park-style course was designed by Sam Whiting to replace the original nine-hole course.
 Stockton Golf & Country Club provided the community with a source of recreation and a place of social gathering.
 Over the years, changes and improvements continued at the country club.